automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Pleurocoelus.md

 # Pleurocoelus
-## Description: It was the official state dinosaur of Texas.
+## It was the official state dinosaur of Texas.